Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_piipelines_with_snowpark_pandas/data_engineering_pipelines_with_snowpark_pandas.md

 3. Name it **Customer Profile Creation Pipeline**, select **SNOW_PANDAS_DE_QS**, **NOTEBOOKS** for **Notebooki location** and **SNOW_PANDAS_DE_QS_WH** for **Notebook warehouse** and click **Create**
 ![Create Notebook from Repository Dialog](assets/create_from_rep_end.png)

-### Add needed libraries to the Notebook
+### Add Required Python Libraries

-Before you run the notebook you need to ad the libraries that is using.
+Before you run the notebook you need to ad the libraries that it is using.

 The notebook is depened on the following Python libraries:
 * snowflake-snowpark-python (version 1.17 or higher)